openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-linux.md

   * `CMake 3.13 or higher, 64-bit <https://cmake.org/download/>`_
   * GCC 7.5.0 (for Ubuntu 18.04) or GCC 9.3.0 (for Ubuntu 20.04)
   * `Python 3.6 - 3.9, 64-bit <https://www.python.org/downloads/windows/>`_
      * Note that OpenVINO is gradually stopping the support for Python 3.6.
-Python 3.7 - 3.9 are recommended.
+You are encouraged to use Python 3.7 - 3.9.

 @endsphinxdirective